Things to do in Flores

 Photo of Padar Island

-One of the most amazing places in Flores is no other than Padar Island, which is neighboring Komodo Island and tours to Komodo Island will usually bring you here.
+One of the most amazing places in Flores is no other than Padar Island, which is neighbouring Komodo Island, and tours to Komodo Island will usually bring you here.

-This stunning experience lets you trek up a hill, all the way to the peak where you can see the entire island from up top.
-The photo above was taken by me using my Oppo R9s panoramic mode.
+This stunning experience lets you trek up a hill to the peak, where you can see the entire island from up top.
+I took the photo above using my Oppo R9s panoramic mode.

 Hoards of tourists, locals, and foreigners head here to make that tiring journey uphill for about 30 minutes and to be rewarded with probably the most popular selfie in Indonesia.